dharmafly/connect-ratelimit/README.md

 }
 ```

-Setting `totalRequests` to `0` is a good way to block client entirely.
+Set `totalRequests` to `0` is how to block requests from under catagory
+entirely.

 Below is how you can switch from an hourly rate to a half-hourly rate for all
 catagories but blacklist.